mdquigley/blog/content/posts/toneblocks-pt1.md

 ## Tone.js & Blockly
 Essentially, Toneblocks combines two frameworks, Tone.js and Blockly, in a proof of concept project that seeks to make programming less daunting to novice users (thus, a block-based interface) interested in creating music with code (thus, synthesis with web audio).

 [Tone.js](https://tonejs.github.io/) is a web audio JavaScript framework built for musicians and audio programmers looking to create interesting web-based audio applications.
 Particularly of interest to me was Tone.js's synchronization abilities.
 Specifically, the Tone.js Transport is handy way to sync musical events in a more intuitive way than some other code-based audio environments.
+Tone.js is developed by [Yotam Mann](https://yotammann.info/).

 [Blockly](https://developers.google.com/blockly) is a framework for creating block-based graphical user interfaces, similar to those found in [Scratch](https://scratch.mit.edu/), a popular block-based programming language developed at MIT with a large and active user base.
+Blockly is developed by Google.

 ## Lets Make Something!